working-group-two/engineering-blog/pages/blog/_posts/2019-12-20-jenkins-to-concourse.md

 * syncing secrets between different sources
 * notifying slack if changes are made in Kubernetes

-We had been using [Jenkins](https://jenkins.io/) to run such pipelines, but having to configure it by navigating a web ui made it difficult to maintain, redeploy, and upgrade, so we decided to look for alternatives.
+We had been using [Jenkins](https://jenkins.io/) to run such pipelines, but having to configure it by navigating a web GUI made it difficult to maintain, redeploy, and upgrade, so we decided to look for alternatives.

 ![Jenkins](/img/blog/jenkins-to-concourse/jenkins.png)